 Like many Internet companies, MDSL uses "cookies" with some of its Web-hosted products and services for its Clients.
 A cookie is a small piece of data that is stored on an End-User's hard drive but does not itself contain any personal information.
 Cookies enhance an End-User's experience by saving the End-User the effort of providing specific information each time he or she re-visits a MDSL-hosted Web page and by customizing content based on an End-User's preferences.
 An End-User can configure his or her browser to be alerted when a site is attempting to send a cookie and refuse the cookie.

-MDSL may also track End-User click-through behaviour on behalf of a Client to provide an End-User with more personalized email alerts and a more personalized experience while visiting a Client's MDSL-hosted Web pages.
+MDSL may also track End-User click-through behavior on behalf of a Client to provide an End-User with more personalized email alerts and a more personalized experience while visiting a Client's MDSL-hosted Web pages.
 MDSL may provide a Client with this information in individual and aggregate form.

 MDSL uses IP addresses to analyze trends, administer the site, track user movement and gather broad demographic information for aggregate use.